Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 There are two options for the Animal Encounter: Tortoise Encounter and Alligator Encounter.

-The Tortoise Encounter is appropriate for all ages, and you can take as much time as you’d like, while the Alligator Encounter is geared towards a bit older crowd as visitors can hold a small or large alligator for a few minutes.
+At the same time, the Alligator Encounter is geared towards a bit of an older crowd, as visitors can hold a small or large alligator for a few minutes.

 Scrub A Tortoise